 7. But what’s false is this idea that you or I deserve that love and devotion–that we are somehow entitled to it.
 The truth is that there is only one thing we truly deserve, and that’s to be sent to hell–you, Carol, me, Jonah, Nineveh, all of us.
 Love and salvation are gifts.
 How grateful we should be to receive them in any measure! ∼ Grandpa (96)

-Comment: I have come to realize–as I get older and somewhat wiser–that we should expect nothing from anyone… especially when exercising love towards others.
-Anything we get from others, to include God, should be received with gratitude in our hearts and grace towards the person who bestowed the gift.
+Comment: I have come to realize–as I get older and seemingly wiser–that we should expect nothing from anyone… especially when exercising love towards others.
+Anything we get from others, including God, should be received with gratitude in our hearts and grace towards the person who bestowed the gift.

 8. … ‘righteousness’ is simply a humble understanding of how unrighteous one is, coupled with a deep commitment to being better.
 The truth leaves no room for feelings of superiority.
 Such feelings are nothing but lying vanities. ∼ Grandpa (98)